Hello & congratulations!

 The birth of a new baby is the perfect excuse to update outdated family photos!
 We love including siblings in newborn sessions but have a few recommendations to ensure the experience is stress free and fun for everyone!

-- We will capture family and sibling photos immediately after baby has settled.
-If other siblings (or fur-siblings!) will be joining us, we recommend that someone swings by to pick them up 30-45 minutes after the start of the session, once we've captured family and sibling photos.
+We will capture family and sibling photos immediately after baby has settled.
+If other siblings (or fur-siblings!) will be joining us, we recommend that someone swings by to pick them up 30-45 minutes after the start of the session.
 If that isn’t an option, don’t worry – we have lots of toys and activities to keep them busy and have been known to invite kiddos “help” with the session to keep them from going stir crazy!

 Babies cry, spit up, poop and pee!
 Don't fret!
 Baby will be bare for most of the session, so please do not be embarrassed if an accidents happen.
 It may be a surprise to you, but it's just part of the job for us!
 All items are washable, and baby will likely feel much better after they get it out of their system!

 Not all babies cooperate with the poses we have planned.
 We will not force a newborn into a pose that is unsafe or upsets your little one.
 The safety and comfort of your baby is always our top priority.
 Unfortunately, sometimes that means a pose we were hoping to achieve or that you suggested may not happen.
 We will simply calm your baby and move on to the next pose or next set up.